 ELM launched the ELM Corporate Council to build a bridge between the environmental community and leading Massachusetts companies that have demonstrated innovative environmental policies or practices.

-The objective of the ELM Corporate Council is to create a working alliance between the corporate sector and environmental advocates to improve environmental policy and business practice in the Commonwealth.
+The objective of the ELM Corporate Council is to create a working alliance between the corporate sector and environmental advocates in order to improve environmental policy and business practice in the Commonwealth.
 The Council represents a counter-intuitive, pro-business and pro-environment association that educates and advocates for sound environmental and business regulatory policy.

 Key elements are:

 - To develop a business-environmental public policy agenda and alliance to lobby state and local government jointly on behalf of environmentally-sensitive business practices and environmental regulations generally.

 - To showcase corporate environmental innovations as teachable models for others to adopt.